-To ease us into the “staycation” concept, our adventure began at the vibey Unity Brasserie & Bar.
-Durban has a reputation for being quiet on weeknights, and Unity proved that wrong by being packed at 6 pm on a rainy Tuesday night.
+To ease us into the “staycation” concept, our city safari adventure began at the vibey Unity Brasserie & Bar.
+Durban is known for being quiet on weeknights, and Unity proved that wrong by being packed at 6 pm on a rainy Tuesday night.
 We were treated to a local beer tasting courtesy of That Brewing Co., then dived into our new favourite brew “Beasts of the Deep”.
-To stave off any hangovers, we also tucked into outstanding veg burgers, and their gourmet bunnies are the stuff of legends.
+To stave off any hangovers, we also tucked into outstanding veg burgers; their gourmet bunnies are the stuff of legends.

 Our beer buzz on, we made a late check-in to our home for the next two nights.
-The Concierge Boutique Bungalows shares premises with the innovative Freedom Cafe which is made out of two bright red shipping containers.
-We did not expect to find the colourful art explosion that burst out of our room as we opened the door, and loved the daschund-inspired graphics and wine.
+The Concierge Boutique Bungalows shares premises with the innovative Freedom Cafe, made of two bright red shipping containers.
+We did not expect to find the colourful art explosion that burst out of our room as we opened the door and loved the Daschund-inspired graphics and wine.
 Our room opened out onto our own partitioned patio garden, so we felt like we were in an exotic Henri Rousseau painting when our doors were open.